-The practical effect of achieving this objective is an increase in trust, respect and engagement in municipal affairs.
+The practical effect of achieving this objective is an increase in trust, respect and engagement in local and upper tier affairs.

 In carrying out our broad functions, the role falls into two principal areas.
 'Municipal Act' functions, focused on codes of conduct and other policies relating to ethical behaviour, and 'MCIA' or Municipal Conflict of Interest Act functions.
 From an activity perspective, an Integrity Commissioner's role can be depicted this way: